awasson/civiTAX/README.md

 civiTAX
 =======

+MAY 27, 2013: THIS PROJECT IS ON HOLD DUE TO CHANGES IN CIVICRM CORE THAT MAY ENABLE A MORE INTEGRATED METHOD OF ADDING TAXES TO CIVICRM.
+I AM NOW DOING SOME R&D TO LOOK AT CIVIACCOUNTS AND SEE IF THEY CAN PROVIDE A MORE DIRECT APPROACH TO ADDING TAXES TO CIVICRM.
+IF YOU WOULD LIKE TO HELP WITH THIS PROJECT, PLEASE CONTACT ME.

 NOTE: In order for this extension to work correctly it must be named ca.lunahost.civitax and placed into your extensions directory.

 This extension is currently in development and is not ready for production.
 I am still working on the applying and reporting of tax functions.